Thursday, November 15, 2018

 by Robert A. Waters

-“In a long and mis-spent life,” my grandfather, Zack Austin Crumpton, would often begin.
+“In a long and mis-spent life,” my grandfather, Zack Crumpton, would often begin.
 Then he would regal his listeners with tall tales and truths.
 The ultimate Southern story-teller, he might tell about how he caught the flu in 1918 (the influenza epidemic that year killed 500 million people around the world) while on a ship returning home from World War I. As he sailed into the harbor in New York City, he thought he would die.
 The army placed him in a severely overcrowded hospital where he saw dozens of men shipped out for burial.
 Finally, he said, one day he spat up a ball of gunk as big as a baseball.
 From that time on, he began to recover.
 A few days later, he made it home to the peaceful confines of Fellowship, Florida.

 My grandfather might recount how he got dysentery in France.
 Or of how he found a “Kaiser’s helmet,” but had it confiscated by the Captain of his unit.
 He would tell of his truck-driving days during that conflict, of hauling supplies to the front lines and bringing bodies back to the rear.
 And of how he went blind in one eye after a sliver of metal pierced it while repairing a truck during the war to end all wars.